JonmarCorpuz/SecondBrain/GCP - GAE.md

 Google App Engine is a PaaS offering that enables developers to build and deploy applicaitons on a fully managed serverless platform

+* AppEngine is regional and services are deployed across multiple zones (You can't change an application's region once the project is created)
 * Allows developers to focus on writing code without worying about provisioning, maintaining, or scaling servers
 * Supports various programming languages using pre-configured runtimes
 * Allows developers to use custom run-time and write code in any language
 * Less flexibility compared to GCE
-* Maximum of one application per project and per region (One application can host multiple microservices)
+* Maximum of one application per project (One application can host multiple microservices)
+* Uses a combination of resident instances (Instances that run contiunuously) and dynamic instances (Instances that are added based on load)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)